gsprs-pku/gsprs-pku.github.io/3reserch.markdown

 **Slumgullion landslide, CO**

 With its large area of ~1 km2 and perennial motions at ~10-20 mm per day, the Slumgullion landslide in Colorado, USA, represents an ideal natural laboratory to better understand landslide behavior.
 Here, we use hybrid remote sensing data and methods to recover the four-dimensional surface motions during 2011-2018.
-We construct a mechanical framework to quantify the rheology, subsurface channel geometry, mass flow rate, and spatiotemporally dependent pore-water pressure feedback through a joint analysis of displacement and hydrometeorological measurements from ground, air and space
+We construct a mechanical framework to quantify the rheology, subsurface channel geometry, mass flow rate, and spatiotemporally dependent pore-water pressure feedback through a joint analysis of displacement and hydrometeorological measurements from ground, air and space.

 <figure>
 <a><img src="{{site.url}}/imgs/research_images/Slumgullion_disp.png"></a>
 </figure>
 <br>

-A joint analysis of UAVSAR InSAR-derived surface displacements and LiDAR DEM-derived landslide thickness at its toe allows us to invert for the intrinsic viscosity (109~1011.5 Pa·s under different degrees of plasticity) based on the Bingham plastic model
+A joint analysis of UAVSAR InSAR-derived surface displacements and LiDAR DEM-derived landslide thickness at its toe allows us to invert for the intrinsic viscosity (109~1011.5 Pa·s under different degrees of plasticity) based on the Bingham plastic model.

 <figure>
 <a><img src="{{site.url}}/imgs/research_images/Slumgullion_toe.png"></a>